Oyda (song): Music video

 The music video was filmed in Saint Petersburg, Oxxxymiron's hometown, and in less than a day scored over 1.4 million views on YouTube video hosting.

 Reactions

 The Russian non-governmental organization "Call of the People", whose goal is "the revival of Russia, its traditions and culture," wrote an appeal to the chairman of the Investigative Committee Alexander Bastrykin with a request to check the new clip of Oxxxymiron for extremism.
 Representatives of the organization believe that Oxxxymiron "promotes the flag of traitors", "mocks" the Investigative Committee and the prosecutor's office and openly supports Ukraine.

-Russian rapper Rich called Oksimiron a "rapper-collaborator" and considered it unfair that not a single media outlet writes about his song about "the boys who are now sacrificing themselves at the front" when Oxxxymiron is "recommended by everyone, just all the media existing in Russia".
+Russian rapper Rich called Oxxxymiron a "rapper-collaborator" and considered it unfair that not a single media outlet writes about his song about "the boys who are now sacrificing themselves at the front" when Oxxxymiron is "recommended by everyone, just all the media existing in Russia".